“The terrain surely appears rougher…” I comment, looking out upon a large valley and the deep green mountains in the distance.

 “Hmm…this is entirely wrong,” a voice whispers.
 The voice sounds a tad masculine—but it is definitely not Hikaru’s!

 Swiftly I jump up, swerve the dagger in front of me…before my limbs harden like stone, and the dagger falls from my hand with an unceremonious thud.
-I stare in silence, waiting for the creature to strike…but instead, it merely glares down to me.
+I stare in paralyzing fear, awaiting for the creature to strike…yet instead, it merely glares down to me.

 It is over eight or perhaps nine feet tall, and can only be described as a bizarre amalgamation of a deer and a man.
 Large antlers covered in dozens of leaves protrude out of its head alongside giant ears; even its skin is covered in deer-like fur.
 It gazes upon me with bright green eyes, not unlike mine…except the sclera, which while white on any normal human, are as black as night.